 Supporting the democratic scrutiny of rail and road

-ORR actively supports the scrutiny work of transport-focused committees in the Houses of Parliament, Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly.
+We actively support the scrutiny work of transport-focused committees in the Houses of Parliament, Scottish Parliament, the National Assembly for Wales and the Northern Ireland Assembly.

-Additionally, ORR publishes reports on a range of topics that promotes understanding and debate of activities that we regulate, such as railway safety and the railway passenger experience.
+Additionally, we publish reports on a range of topics that promote understanding and debate of activities that we regulate, such as railway safety and the railway passenger experience.

-As a national statistical authority for the railways, ORR publishes reliable and independent information on the railways to give politicians and policy makers an accurate overview of trends in the railways.
+As a national statistical authority for the railways, we publish reliable and independent information on the railways to give politicians and policy makers an accurate overview of trends.

 Accountability for our performance

-As a public body and non-ministerial government department, ORR is accountable for its performance in the following ways:
+As a public body and non-ministerial government department, we are accountable for our performance in the following ways:

-- Annual report which is laid before the House of Commons.
+- We produce an Annual report which is laid before the House of Commons.

-- Appearances of ORR chair, chief executive and directors before Parliamentary and Assembly Committees.
+- Our chair, chief executive and directors appear regularly before Parliamentary and Assembly Committees.

-- Evidence submitted to Parliamentary and Assembly inquiries.
+- We submit evidence to Parliamentary and Assembly inquiries.

-- The appointment of ORR Chair being subject to a confirmation hearing by the House of Commons’ Transport Select Committee.
+- Our Chair's appointment is subject to a confirmation hearing by the House of Commons’ Transport Select Committee.

-The ORR Board section provides details of how the Board is appointed and held to account.
+The ORR Board section provides details of how our Board is appointed and held to account.